beenotung/ts-liveview/README.md

 *: Solved by [Primus](https://github.com/primus/primus)

 **: maybe use JSX/TSX?
-If so, will be hard to detect changes.
+If so, will be costly to detect changes.
-Or just provide helper functions and require the developer to explicitly escape it?
+Currently requires the developer to explicitly escape it, with the help of `ts-liveivew/helpers/server#s()`

 ## Releases
 [v1](https://github.com/beenotung/ts-liveview/tree/v1)